HautaniemiLab/jellyfish/README.md

 ### `phylogeny.tsv`

+The `subclone` column defines the subclone IDs, which may be arbitrary strings.
+The `parent` column defines the parent subclone of the subclone.
+The subclone without a parent is considered the root of the phylogeny.

 If `color` is omitted, the colors will be generated automatically.

+#### Example

 | subclone | parent | color   | branchLength | patient |
 | -------- | ------ | ------- | ------------ | ------- |